-What community engagement will there be?
+What is the community engagement process?

 Suburban Land Agency formed a community and stakeholder engagement panel to inform a Precinct Development Brief.
 The Precinct Development Brief includes five themes to guide development of the site: a new place with a long past; a caring inclusive place; a rural oasis; sustainability; and ongoing considerations.

-How will the First Nations people be included?
+How are First Nations people being included?